Buying

 What Are Procurement Guidelines?

-Procurement guidelines are structured rules and procedures that govern how an organization sources goods and services.
-They help ensure legal compliance, ethical conduct, cost efficiency, and alignment with business goals, while promoting transparency and minimizing risks across all purchasing activities.
+Procurement guidelines are a set of rules and procedures that define how an organization purchases goods and services.
+They ensure transparency, legal and ethical compliance, cost control, and alignment with business objectives.
+Clear procurement guidelines help teams make consistent buying decisions, reduce risks, and maintain accountability across all purchasing activities.

 Objectives of Procurement Guidelines